ngmcfarland/emily/brain/README.rst

 Emily's brain files are configuration files that help drive her ability to answer questions and perform actions.
 Emily can parse and understand both JSON and YAML brain files.
 The YAML syntax is easier for a human to read and write, and the JSON syntax is easier generate using code.
 Both syntaxes have the same parameters, and can access the same features.
+Sample code in this document will use the JSON syntax.

 Structure
 ---------